 “The accomplishments we've made since the 2008 flood are truly amazing,” said community advocate Steve Shriver.
 “The flood gave us the opportunity to rethink everything and really rebuild the downtown areas more strategically.”

-While there is work yet to be done on flood mitigation and plans for now vacant parcels of land, the rebirth of the city — including those businesses and organizations that have reopened their doors and those that have newly opened —is something residents can be proud of and visitors can relish in.
+While there is work yet to be done on flood mitigation and plans for now vacant parcels of land, the rebirth of the city is something residents can be proud of and visitors can relish in.

 We talked to leaders in several of the city’s core neighborhoods to reflect on just how far we’ve come in the last ten years.